ciresdem/cudem/README.md

 usage: waffles \[OPTIONS\] DATALIST

 Options:

--R, \--region Specifies the desired REGION;
+-R, --region Specifies the desired REGION;

-Where a REGION is xmin/xmax/ymin/ymax\[/zmin/zmax\[/wmin/wmax\]\]
+    Where a REGION is xmin/xmax/ymin/ymax[/zmin/zmax[/wmin/wmax]]

-Use \'-\' to indicate no bounding range; e.g. -R -/-/-/-/-10/10/1/-

-OR an OGR-compatible vector file with regional polygons.
+    Use '-' to indicate no bounding range; e.g. -R -/-/-/-/-10/10/1/- OR an OGR-compatible vector file with regional polygons.

-Where the REGION is /path/to/vector\[:zmin/zmax\[/wmin/wmax\]\].
+    Where the REGION is /path/to/vector[:zmin/zmax[/wmin/wmax]].
     If a vector file is supplied, will use each region found therein.

--E, \--increment Gridding INCREMENT and RESAMPLE-INCREMENT in native units.
+-E, --increment Gridding INCREMENT and RESAMPLE-INCREMENT in native
+    units.

-Where INCREMENT is x-inc\[/y-inc\]\[:sample-x-inc/sample-y-inc\]

--S, \--sample_alg ReSAMPLE algorithm to use (from gdalwarp)

--F, \--format Output grid FORMAT. \[GTiff\]
+    Where INCREMENT is x-inc[/y-inc][:sample-x-inc/sample-y-inc] -S, --sample_alg ReSAMPLE algorithm to use (from gdalwarp) -F, --format Output grid FORMAT.
+[GTiff]

--M, \--module Desired Waffles MODULE and options. (see available Modules below)
+-M, --module Desired Waffles MODULE and options. (see available Modules
+    below)
     Where MODULE is
-module\[:mod_opt=mod_val\[:mod_opt1=mod_val1\[:\...\]\]\]
+    module[:mod_opt=mod_val[:mod_opt1=mod_val1[:...]]]

--O, \--output-name BASENAME for all outputs.
+-O, --output-name BASENAME for all outputs.

--P, \--t_srs Projection of REGION and output DEM.
+-P, --t_srs Projection of REGION and output DEM.

--X, \--extend Number of cells with which to EXTEND the output DEM REGION and a
+-X, --extend Number of cells with which to EXTEND the output DEM REGION and a
     percentage to extend the processing REGION.
     Where EXTEND is dem-extend(cell-count)\[:processing-extend(percentage)\]

-e.g. -X6:10 to extend the DEM REGION by 6 cells and the processing region by 10

-percent of the input REGION.
+    e.g. -X6:10 to extend the DEM REGION by 6 cells and the processing region by 10 percent of the input REGION.

--T, \--filter FILTER the output DEM using one or multiple filters.
+-T, --filter FILTER the output DEM using one or multiple filters.

-Where FILTER is fltr_id\[:fltr_val\[:split_value=z\]\]
+    Where FILTER is fltr_id[:fltr_val[:split_value=z]]
     Available FILTERS:

-1: perform a Gaussian Filter at -T1:\<factor>.
+    1: perform a Gaussian Filter at -T1:<factor>.

-2: use a Cosine Arch Filter at -T2:\<dist(km)> search distance.
+    2: use a Cosine Arch Filter at -T2:<dist(km)> search distance.

-3: perform an Outlier Filter at -T3:\<aggression>.
+    3: perform an Outlier Filter at -T3:<aggression>.
        The -T switch may be set multiple times to perform multiple filters.

-Append :split_value=\<num> to only filter values below z-value \<num>.

-e.g. -T1:10:split_value=0 to smooth bathymetry (z\<0) using Gaussian
+       Append :split_value=<num> to only filter values below z-value <num>. e.g. -T1:10:split_value=0 to smooth bathymetry (z<0) using Gaussian filter
-filter

--C, \--clip CLIP the output to the clip polygon -C\<clip_ply.shp:invert=False>
+-C, --clip CLIP the output to the clip polygon
+    -C<clip_ply.shp:invert=False>

--K, \--chunk Generate the DEM in CHUNKs
+-K, --chunk Generate the DEM in CHUNKs

--G, \--wg-config A waffles config JSON file.
+-G, --wg-config A waffles config JSON file.
 If supplied, will overwrite all other options.

-Generate a waffles_config JSON file using the \--config flag.
+    Generate a waffles_config JSON file using the --config flag.

--D, \--cache-dir CACHE Directory for storing temp data.
+-D, --cache-dir CACHE Directory for storing temp data.

-> Default Cache Directory is \~/.cudem_cache; cache will be cleared
-> after a waffles session to retain the data, use the \--keep-cache flag

--N, \--nodata NODATA value of output DEM
+    Default Cache Directory is ~/.cudem_cache; cache will be cleared after a waffles session to retain the data, use the --keep-cache flag -N, --nodata NODATA value of output DEM

--f, \--transform Transform all data to PROJECTION value set with
+-f, --transform Transform all data to PROJECTION value set with --t_srs/-P where applicable.
-\--t_srs/-P where applicable.

--p, \--prefix Set BASENAME (-O) to PREFIX (append
+-p, --prefix Set BASENAME (-O) to PREFIX (append

-> \<RES>\_nYYxYY_wXXxXX\_\<YEAR>v\<VERSION> info to output BASENAME).
+    <RES>_nYYxYY_wXXxXX_<YEAR>v<VERSION> info to output BASENAME).
-> note: Set Resolution, Year and Version by setting this to
-> \'res=X:year=XXXX:version=X\', leave blank for default of
+    note: Set Resolution, Year and Version by setting this to 'res=X:year=XXXX:version=X', leave blank for default of
-> \<INCREMENT>, \<CURRENT_YEAR> and \<1>, respectively.
+    <INCREMENT>, <CURRENT_YEAR> and <1>, respectively.

--r, \--grid-node Use grid-node registration, default is pixel-node

--w, \--weights Use weights provided in the datalist to weight overlapping data.
+-r, --grid-node Use grid-node registration, default is pixel-node -w, --weights Use weights provided in the datalist to weight overlapping data.

--a, \--archive ARCHIVE the datalist to the given region.
+-a, --archive ARCHIVE the datalist to the given region.

--k, \--keep-cache KEEP the cache data intact after run

--m, \--mask Generate a data MASK raster.
+-k, --keep-cache KEEP the cache data intact after run -m, --mask Generate a data MASK raster.

--s, \--spat Generate SPATIAL-METADATA.
+-s, --spat Generate SPATIAL-METADATA.

--c, \--continue Don\'t clobber existing files.
+-c, --continue Don\'t clobber existing files.

--q, \--quiet Lower verbosity to a quiet.
+-q, --quiet Lower verbosity to a quiet.

-\--help Print the usage text
+--help Print the usage text

-\--config Save the waffles config JSON and major datalist

-\--modules Display the module descriptions and usage

-\--version Print the version information
+--config Save the waffles config JSON and major datalist --modules Display the module descriptions and usage --version Print the version information

 Datalists and data formats:
 A datalist is a file that contains a number of datalist entries, while an entry is a space-delineated line: \`path \[format weight \[name source date type resolution hdatum vdatum url\]\]\`

 Supported datalist formats:
 datalist (-1), zip (-2), xyz (168), raster (200), bag (201), las (300),
 mbs (301), fetches (-11)

-Modules (see waffles \--modules \<module-name> for more info):

-surface, triangulate, nearneighbor, num, linear, nearest, average, invdst, IDW, vdatum, mbgrid, coastline, cudem, patch, lakes, stacks
+Modules (see waffles \--modules \<module-name> for more info): surface, triangulate, nearneighbor, num, linear, nearest, average, invdst, IDW, vdatum, mbgrid, coastline, cudem, patch, lakes, stacks
 ```